ouspg/CryptoCourse/Week7Exercises/README.md

 However, you can select any generator *g* as base and public prime *p* (as long as it is long enough) as modulo.

-Established key is used on symmetric encryption of AES in this case.
+Established key is used on symmetric encryption with AES-CBC on this case.

 **Task 1.2.** Explain shortly how selection of *g* and modulo *p* can affect for eavesdropping.